Hawa-Evakali/blog/README.md

 This is a flask application that allows users to sign in into the application and create blogs.

 ## Prerequisites
+To work with BLOGS App you need to have some few prerequisites.

 ## Technologies Used